A rich aesthete, a therapist, and a manager walked into a university…

 Introduction

-A rich aesthete, a therapist, and a manager walked into a university… It sounds like the setup for a joke, but it is no laughing matter.
+A rich aesthete, a therapist, and a manager walked into a university… But this is no joke.
 These three characters have quietly shaped the moral logic of many contemporary universities and show no signs of leaving.

 Characters and moral diagnosis